 When it was time to leave, I could only pry my kids away by promising a return visit.
 They could have stayed a few more hours, and I’m confident I could have caught up with a friend or gotten some work done with few interruptions from my very happily occupied kids.

-Phillips hopes that Nick’s Magnificent will become a space with regulars, fostering community and allowing families to have fun together in a mutually enjoyable space.
+Phillips hopes that Nick’s Magnificent will foster community and allow families to have fun together in a mutually enjoyable space.
 I can see this being an easy meet-up spot for families where everyone will leave happy, with the kids tired (in a good way!) from burning energy exploring all it has to offer.

 Tickets can be purchased online or upon arrival.
 Purchasing a ticket online is recommended, especially on weekends and holidays.
 While timed tickets ensure a steady flow of visitors, you may stay as long as you wish once you arrive for your ticket time.
-You can even leave and re-enter on the same day.
 If you plan to visit more regularly, a monthly membership might be more cost-effective.